Undergraduate Programme

 Biology: Epidemiology and Public Health

-Specialization Elective – II
+Specialization Elective – 2

 Mini Project